 According to dogmatic theologian Fr.
-Fehlner's essay In the Beginning (unabridged version, 1987) this canon teaches that:
+Fehlner's essay In the Beginning (Christ to the World, 1988) this canon teaches that:

 The essences of finite species, and the essential structure of world order are not the fruit of the activity of those species, but their necessary prerequisite, only possible in virtue of a distinctive, divine productive action.